Build An iPad Recording Studio

 There’s a lot to be said for portability when it comes to recording your music.
-Sure, it’s great having a dedicated space setup to capture ideas, but every now and again a change of scenery can provide you with a burst of creative inspiration which you may not get staring at the same four walls.
+Sure, it’s great having a dedicated space set up to capture ideas, but every now and again a change of scenery can provide you with a burst of creative inspiration which you may not get staring at the same four walls.

 Nowadays, with tablet computers and the like, the opportunities for this kind of portable studio are endless.
 We’ll focus on the Apple tablet in this article because, as yet, Android-ready equipment isn’t exactly flooding the markets.
-It may be that will change in the future, but for now here’s a few basic bits of gear you can use to help you build a powerful yet simple to use iPad recording studio.
+It may be that will change in the future, but for now here are a few basic bits of gear you can use to help you build a powerful yet simple to use iPad recording studio.

-While the original Launchpad was designed exclusively with Ableton Live in mind, this newer iteration plays nicely with the optional Camera Connection adapter, which basically gives your iPad a ‘proper’ USB slot to plug into.
+While the original Launchpad was designed exclusively with Ableton Live in mind, the Novation Launchpad S plays nicely with the optional Camera Connection adapter, which basically gives your iPad a ‘proper’ USB slot to plug into.
 There’s even a dedicated Launchpad app available in the App Store which has a few neat tricks of its own.
 Well worth a look.

 Regardless of whether you’re on tour stuck in a hotel room on an off day having spent your PD’s the night before, or you’re at home with an electric and some very uncompromising neighbours, inspiration waits for no one and when it strikes, you need to catch that bolt of lightning before its gone for good.
-Sadly, hooking up a 30 watt tube amp and some microphones to record your next hit isn’t always possible.
+Sadly, hooking up a 30-watt tube amp and some microphones to record your next hit isn’t always possible.
 Enter the iRig.